sitroq1/rsschool-cv/cv.md

 # Aleksey Chetvergov
 _Junior Frontend Developer_

 ### Contact information
-**Phone:** +7(977)-341-37-85
 **E-mail:** sitroq@gmail.com
 **Telegram:** @dxwzq

 ### About Me
 My goal is to become a full stack programmer.
 To do this, I'm studying back-end development in python, now I want to study the front-end.
+I consider diligence, purposefulness, attentiveness and curiosity to be my strengths.

 ### Skills
 - HTML, CSS